 Winter is fast approaching, and whilst for some this is a joyous time of hot chocolates, Christmas markets and firework displays, for others it’s that dreaded time of year when the energy bills go up.
-As the days and nights get colder, it’s inevitable that we’ll all be spending more on our heating.
+As the days and nights get colder, it’s inevitable that we’ll all be spending more on our warm air heating.

 There’s nothing better than arriving home to a warm, toasty house after a chilly walk home from the office.
 But with money tight, and the ever-looming pressure of remaining environmentally conscious at the forefront of our minds, steps need to be taken to save on energy.
 With that in mind, here are some tips to help keep your energy bills down this winter:

 First you should establish if your home is well insulated, and if any rooms are suffering from nasty draughts.
 Gaps in doors, windows and floors can let cold air in and warm air out.
 Install some draught-excluders on doors and windows where you can feel there’s a draught.
 DIY excluders can be fashioned from rolled up blankets for the bottom gap of doors.

 Double glazed windows are obviously the best solutions to lost warmth, but if this is not possible for your home, then make sure you keep blinds and curtains closed once the sun goes down to prevent heat loss – but keep them open during the day so the sun can help to warm rooms.